• Home

 Criteria for Meeting Expectations in Teaching/Advising:

-The History of Art Department expects faculty members to engage actively and effectively in teaching, advising, research and service within the University and, where appropriate, regionally, nationally and internationally.
+The Kress Foundation Department of Art History expects faculty members to engage actively and effectively in teaching, advising, research and service within the University and, where appropriate, regionally, nationally and internationally.
 Ideally, faculty should strive to maintain in these endeavors an overall level of excellence.

 Teaching

-History of Art faculty members normally teach at the undergraduate and graduate levels the equivalent of 40% of their departmental appointment In the History of Art Department.
+Kress Foundation Department of Art History faculty members normally teach at the undergraduate and graduate levels the equivalent of 40% of their departmental appointment in the Kress Foundation Department of Art History.
 Effective teaching involves dissemination of knowledge to students; the enhancement of students' intellectual growth; and, where appropriate, the mentoring of students.
 To achieve this, the teacher must know their field thoroughly, keep abreast of recent developments therein, and conduct their own research.

 The successful teacher arouses the students' interest by demonstrating enthusiasm for the subject, and takes responsibility for trying to motivate their students.
 Motivation is expected to take positive forms; punitive measures are not to be used, and students must never be insulted, humiliated, or harassed.
 An important component of motivation is timely and substantial feedback to students in the form of quiz and test grades and constructive comments on written work.
 Faculty members are also expected to be regularly available for consultation outside of class hours.